Mariano1994/learn-gate-api/README.md

 # Learn Gate API

 A simple REST API built with Fastify and TypeScript for managing courses.
-This API provides basic CRUD operations for course management.
+This API provides basic CRUD operations for course management with PostgreSQL database integration.

 ## Features